 One Community is developing eco-future design plans through a Duplicable and Sustainable City Center that is LEED Platinum certified/Sustainable, can feed 200 people at a time, provide laundry for over 300 people, is beautiful, spacious, and saves resources, money, and space:

 This week Ron Huang (Mechanical Engineer) continued with his 37th week developing and refining the Energy Modeling tutorial needed to achieve our LEED Platinum certification.
 This week Ron continued with more work on the revised schedules and calculations related to the proposed energy plant schematics.
-You can see some of this work here and we’d say we’re now about 92% complete with the City Center energy analysis component.
+You can see some of this work here towards the creation of eco-future design templates and we’d say we’re now about 92% complete with the City Center energy analysis component.

 One Community is developing eco-future design plans through Highest Good food that is more diverse, more nutritious, locally grown and sustainable, and part of our open source botanical garden model to support and share bio-diversity:

 This week the core team continued working on our behind-the-scenes chicken Google Doc.
 We summarized and organized the food and water needs section, discussed the food types and rations most suitable for the types and ages of chickens chosen, took notes on chick starter foods and the introduction of treats, associating your voice when providing treats, and the importance of immediately introducing your new chicks to drinking water by directly dipping their bills in the water.
 We started final editing of the shelter details too.
-You can see some of this work here.
+You can see some of this work here towards the creation of eco-future design templates.

 And the core team continued developing the open source permaculture design content.
 This week’s focus was further development of Step 2 of the Permaculture Case Study section, “Assess Site Through Observation And Research.”
 This week we brainstormed and rewrote and reformatted the section so that it will include how we’re applying this step to all the main components of our project, not just food.
-You can see some of this behind-the-scenes work here.
+You can see some of this behind-the-scenes work here towards the creation of eco-future design templates.

 The core team working with Stefanie Dean (Researcher) also continued with development of the Transition Food Self-sufficiency Plan menu creation.
 This week’s focus was additional recipe research and consideration and further developing and refining the structure and function for all of the data spreadsheet you see in the pictures below.

 Mohammad Almuzaial (Civil and Construction Engineer) also continued with his 10th week helping with the Aquapini/Walipini civil engineering details.
 This week he removed all the unrequired railings from the pond seating area, added railings to the four stairs going down to the pond area, searched native plants that we might add in the site, and added a playground, volleyball court, picnic and grill area, and seating/events area to the upper areas.
-You can see some of this work work-in-progress here and we’d say this brings this part of this component to 84% complete.
+You can see some of this work-in-progress here towards the creation of eco-future design templates and we’d say this brings this part of this component to 84% complete.

 One Community is developing eco-future design plans through Highest Good education that is for all ages, applicable in any environment, adaptable to individual needs, far exceeds traditional education standards, and more fun for both the teachers and the students.
 This component of One Community is about 95% complete with only the Open Source School Licensing and Ultimate Classroom construction and assembly details remaining to be finished.
 With over 8 years of work invested in the process, the sections below are all complete until we move onto the property and continue the development and open sourcing process with teachers and students – a development process that is built directly into the structure of the education program and everything else we’re creating too: